Ten Pound Poms

 relative luxury of shipboard life.

-Britain, and shortly after arriving in Brisbane, Dad flew to North
+With a job already lined up before leaving Britain, it was not long after arriving in Brisbane, that Dad flew to North

 new job.
-The rest of us were to follow by train a week or
+The rest of us would follow by train a few weeks later.

 I have since thought what a harrowing

-experience it was for my 38 year old mother; literally fresh off the
+experience it was for my 38 year old mother; fresh off the

 boat, having left a fairly comfortable (if cold) life in England, boarding a train with three children to travel 1,000 miles north to God